mjtechguy/wireguard-site-to-site/README.md

 ## Securing The Server

-If you are installing this on a virtual private server on Digital Ocean, AWS or Linode, use an appropriate firewall or IP tables configuration to secure the server.
+If you are installing this on a virtual private server on Digital Ocean, AWS or Linode, use an appropriate firewall or IPtables configuration to secure the server.

-I use Digital Ocean and I only open UDP on the port the Wireguard server is listening on to all IP addresses.
+I use Digital Ocean and on the Digital Ocean firewall, I only open UDP on the port the Wireguard server is listening on to all IP addresses.
 I lock down SSH to my home or office IP to reduce the likelihood of an attacker gaining access to the system.

 See the `ListenPort` in the /etc/wireguard/wg0.conf file to know what port you server is listening on.